GeoGS3D: Single-view 3D Reconstruction via Geometric-aware Diffusion Model and Gaussian Splatting: Experiments

-For the single-image 3D reconstruction task, we show the results in \cref{tab:1-to-3}.
-FDGaussian outperforms competing approaches by a substantial margin.
-By leveraging the pruning techniques, we further reduce the overall reconstruction time to about 70 seconds. \cref{Fig:comparison} displays the qualitative comparison results between our method and the baselines.
-From the visual comparison, we discover that Shap-E is susceptible to collapsing during the generation process, resulting in an unpredictable and blurring outcome.
-Zero-1-to-3 suffers from multi-view inconsistency.
-Although DreamGaussian keeps the generated results consistent and semantically faithful to the reference image, it fails to synthesize intricate details and often produces over-smooth textures.
-This demonstrates the superiority of FDGaussian over the current state-of-the-art methods and its capacity to generate high-quality 3D objects even with complex structures.
+\paragraph{Image to 3D} For the single-image 3D reconstruction task, we show the results in \autoref{tab:image-to-3d} and \autoref{fig:image-to-3d}.
+Statistically, \methodname~outperforms competing approaches by a substantial margin.
+From the visual results, our method is able to generalize to unseen data.
+This demonstrates the superiority of \methodname~over the current state-of-the-art methods and its capacity to generate high-quality 3D objects even with complex structures.